PhasesResearchLab/ARCHIVED-dfttk-20210211/README.rst

  - Avoid numerical differential as much as possible, made data smoothness greatly enhanced
  - Thermal expansion coefficients are calculated by thermodynamic relation with respect to volume
  - Can use the parabolic description of phonon DOS in low frequency region
- - High accuaracy with temperature as low as a few 10th K
+ - Can handle phonons for temperature at 0 K and a few tenth K for which the original codes mostly failed
- - Parabolic temperature series make the low temperature property more accurate (with option "-td -50")
+ - Can picked the results from correpted calculations due to reasons such as tow wide temperature range
+ - temperature can be made parabolic with option "-td -5" for better accuracy and efficiency
+ - Can call the thelec module from the thfind module for batch processing
  - Dope under rigid band approximation made it fast of thermoelectric properties
  - Can report the effect of thermal expansion/temperature on Seebeck coefficient, Lorenz number, thermal carrier concentrations
  - Can produce/plot more than 20 thermodynamic properties, as a function of temperature, including: